-The Children's Division Leadership and Professional Development team coordinates and supports the development and delivery of initial and ongoing in-service training programs for new Associate/Social Services Specialists, supervisors and managers.
+The Children's Division Leadership and Professional Development team coordinates and supports the development and delivery of initial and ongoing in-service training programs for Associate/Social Service Specialists, supervisors and managers.
 Training is directly provided to various levels of staff throughout the 46 circuits in the state of Missouri.
-The training developed is based on agency policy and best practice and is designed and coordinated to provide a consistent core structure, while also providing ongoing opportunities based on needs identified through individual, circuit or region specific assessment, as well as professional development plans between staff and frontline supervisors.
-The professional development of staff is considered to be a "system" within the agency and must rely on numerous key elements working in concert together including classroom training, on-the-job training, and reinforcement of clinical skills in the field between staff and the frontline supervisor.
-The agency supports a "blended learning" approach, utilizing classroom, on-the-job field instruction, as well as online/self-instruction "eLearning" training which supports and supplements the classroom training and on-the-job training.
+The training developed is based on federal and statutory law, agency policy, and best practice and is designed and coordinated to provide a consistent core structure, while also providing ongoing opportunities based on needs identified through individual, circuit or region specific assessment, as well as professional development plans between staff and frontline supervisors.
+The professional development of staff is considered to be a "system" within the agency and must rely on numerous key elements working in concert together including classroom training, on-the-job training, and reinforcement of clinical skills in the field between staff and the frontline supervisors.
+The agency supports a "blended learning" approach, utilizing classroom, on-the-job field instruction, as well as on-line/self-instruction "eLearning" training which supports and supplements the classroom training and on-the-job training.
 The training unit also collaborates in the development and delivery of training programs with many other agencies and disciplines who serve children and families.
 Trainings have been conducted in geographic locations throughout the state to accommodate staff and community partners.
-Currently the majority of the training is offered through virtual platforms like Webex and Webex Training.
+Since the pandemic, the majority of the training is offered through virtual platforms like Webex.